staxmanade/sample-pouch-couch-databaseperuser/README.md

 >
 > This will watch for changes, rebuild the `build.js` file whenever you make changes to the project.
 When you reload
 > the page it's much faster...

+TODO: describe redis permission issue (where it couln't save the dump.rdb files) also mention that the dump.rdb won't be written to very often when testing locally (which could cause you to get logged out if you kill the containers)...